MicrosoftDocs/sql-docs/docs/connect/php/pdo-class.md

 ---
 title: "PDO Class"
-description: "API references for the PDO class in the Microsoft PDO_SQLSRV Driver for PHP for SQL Server." ms.custom: "" ms.date: "08/10/2020" ms.prod: sql
+description: "API reference for the PDO class in the Microsoft PDO_SQLSRV Driver for PHP for SQL Server." ms.custom: "" ms.date: "08/10/2020" ms.prod: sql